stungeye/Programming-1-Notes/docs/01-cpp-and-visual-studio-tour/01-cpp-and-visual-studio-tour.md

 # Tour of C++ and Visual Studio
 {: .no_toc }

 This section begins with a line-by-line walkthrough of a short C++ program.
-After that we'll explore two methods for creating C++ console application using Visual Studio.
+After that we'll explore two methods for creating C++ console applications using Visual Studio.

 ### Table of Contents
 {: .no_toc }